irlalok/irlalok/README.md

 ## My Journey

-I am learning full stack devleopment(MERN STACK) and I have made steady progress, I believe in understanding the concepts fully.I'm always curious and eager to learn new programming concepts.
+I am a first year college student at IILM University Greater noida and currently I'm learning full stack devleopment in MERN STACK, I believe in understanding the concepts fully and graps the real world use of it.
+I'm always curious and eager to learn new programming concepts.
 My ultimate goal is to create meaningful projects and contribute to open-source communities.

 ## Skills